emekafredy/Daily-Dictionary/README.md

 ## Installation

 - Before installing the project, make sure you have ruby installed in your system.
 If not, you can following the instructions [here](https://www.ruby-lang.org/en/documentation/installation/)
-- Clone the repo with `git clone https://github.com/emekafredy/Daily-Product.git`
+- Clone the repo with `git clone https://github.com/emekafredy/Daily-Dictionary.git`
-- Move to the project directory with `cd Daily-Product`
+- Move to the project directory with `cd Daily-Dictionary`
 - Run **_bundle install_** (This installs the needed dependencies, including Sinatra)
 - Run `rackup` to start up the app
 - Visit the browser with `http://localhost:9292/`